Sign changes of Kloosterman sums with moduli having at most six prime factors: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Natural Science Foundation of China (Nos.
 12271320, 11871317), and the Natural Science Basic Research Plan for Distinguished Young Scholars in Shaanxi Province of China (No. 2021JC-29).
+The authors would like to thank the referees for their very helpful and detailed comments, which have significantly improved the presentation of this paper.

 \baselineskip=0.9\normalbaselineskip {

 }